guokan/qyou.github.io/about.md

 - **Q. You**, O. Wu, G. Luo and W. Hu.
 A Probabilistic Matrix Factorization Method for Link Sign Prediction in Social Networks.
 Proceedings of the 12th International Conference on Machine Learning and Data Mining (MLDM) 2016.

-- O. Wu, **Q. You, F. Xia, L. Ma, and W. Hu.
+- O. Wu, **Q. You**, F. Xia, L. Ma, and W. Hu.
 Listwise Learning to Rank from Crowds.
 ACM Transactions on Knowledge Discovery from Data (TKDD) 2016.